themanyone/whisper_dictation/README.md

 ./whisper.cpp -l en -m ./models/ggml-tiny.en.bin samples/jfk.wav`
 ```

 To minimize GPU footprint, use the tiny.en model.
 It consumes just over 111 MiB VRAM on our budget laptop.
-48MiB with `./models/ggml-tiny.en-q4_0.bin` quantized to 4Bits.  `--convert` is required because we record in .mp3 format.
+48MiB with `./models/ggml-tiny.en-q4_0.bin` quantized to 4 Bits.  `--convert` is required because we record in .mp3 format.
 We started using port 7777 because 8080 is used by other apps.
 Feel free to change it.
 As long as servers and clients agree, it should be no problem.

 We launch `server` under the name, `whisper_cpp_server` to make it less confusing when it shows up in the process list.
 ```shell